 CPI is calculated for a fixed basket of goods and services that may or may not be altered by the government from time to time.
 It is a macroeconomic indicator that measures inflation.
 It is used as an essential economic tool by central and state governments, the Reserve Bank of India, which is the central bank of our country for maintaining money supply, price stability.

-In a nutshell, these are a few things that CPI index interprets:
+In a nutshell, these are a few things that the CPI index interprets:

-Items for the CPI basket of goods and services classified across categories.
-Few of the categories are; food and beverages, clothing, housing, fuel and light, recreation and etc. All categories are assigned weights This data is collected by the National Statistics Office (NSO) from 1181 village markets and 1114 urban markets distributed over 310 towns/cities of the country.
+Items for the CPI basket of goods and services are classified across categories.
+A few of the categories are; food and beverages, clothing, housing, fuel and light, recreation and etc. All categories are assigned weights This data is collected by the National Statistics Office (NSO) from 1181 village markets and 1114 urban markets distributed over 310 towns/cities of the country.

 Currently, the consumer price index (CPI) is calculated by taking into consideration 299 items.